pneuman/canvasanim/README.md

 Then, run "encode.rb" like so:

-    ./encode.rb outputname videoframes
+    ./encode.rb output videoframes

-Ruby and ChunkyPNG aren't the fastest tools in the universe, so this may take some time -- for a 480x320 video, expect it to take about 3 minutes per 100 frames.
+Ruby and ChunkyPNG aren't the fastest tools in the universe, so this may take some time -- for a 480x320 video, expect it to take about 3 minutes per 100 frames, using standard Ruby 1.8.7.
+JRuby is, of course, much faster -- the same takes less than a minute.

 At the end, you'll get these files:

-* outputname_first.png -- a verbatim copy of the first frame of your video
+* output_first.png -- a verbatim copy of the first frame of your video
-* outputname_blocks.png -- a file containing frame deltas as a series of 8x8 pixel blocks
+* output_blocks.png -- a file containing frame deltas as a series of 8x8 pixel blocks
-* outputname_data.js -- a JS script containing the metadata required to turn the above in to an actual animation
+* output_data.js -- a JS script containing the metadata required to turn the above in to an actual animation

 The bulk of the "_data.js" file is the frame bitmaps.

 ## Usage ##

+To add an animation to a page, load the "canvasanim.js" script and the "_data.js" script exported from "encode.rb", add a canvas to your page, and then add the following code to render the animation on to the canvas:

+    var a = new CanvasAnim(canvas, outputAnimation, 'output_first.png', 'output_blocks.png');
+    a.animate(10);

+The argument to the "animate" method is the frame rate.

+Look in the "demo" directory to find a complete example.

+## Lossy encoding ##

+By default, the output from "encode.rb" is entirely lossless.
+If you want to allow some loss, there's a threshold value you can tweak at the top of "encode.rb" -- if you increase that, then the frame-to-frame block comparison will allow the block to differ a little from the previous frame without replacing it.
+This might be particularly handy if your source video was itself lossless, to prevent slight image noise from triggering a block replacement.

+If you just want to shrink the size of your video, you're probably better off converting the "_blocks.png" file to JPEG format, and using that in the CanvasAnim call instead of the PNG.
+This works surprisingly well, especially with more complicated source data.

+You can of course do the same thing with the first frame image, too -- if there's a lot going on in the first frame, then that can save you quite a bit of space, too.